kish-patel/DataCamp/README.md

 # DataCamp
 This repository contains data science course exercises I have completed on DataCamp.
+The datasets used are not included in this repository.